yoyonel/cruft_helloworld/README.md

 poetry run pre-commit install
 ```

-to create a virtual enviroment containing all dependencies.
+to create a virtual environment containing all dependencies.
 Afterwards, You can run the test suite using

 ```bash